coolesding/shiggycord/README.md

  - Performant and Optimized Code
  - High amounts of support and active development
  - A lot of Shiggy
- - Update Notifications if your Variables are presumably outdated
  - Actually Human Readable Code (Thanks Clearvision)
  - UserCSS Support (Soon [TM])